nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Edit the details of a player from the player list.
 * If any fields are specified, it will change accordingly.
 * Multiple fields can be changed at once.
+* The new `NAME` is case-sensitive. `John Doe` and `joHN dOE` are considered as different players.
-* The case-sensitive new `NAME` must not exist in MyGM already.
+* The new `NAME` must not exist in MyGM already.
+* `JERSEY_NUMBER` should be an integer between 0 and 99.
-* The new `JERSEY_NUMBER` must not exist in MyGM already.
+* `JERSEY_NUMBER` must not exist in MyGM already.
+* `WEIGHT` should be an integer between 1 and 200.
+* `HEIGHT` should be an integer between 1 and 300.
+* `PHNOE_NUMBER` should only contain numbers, and it should be at least 3 digits long.
+* `EMAIL_ADDRESS` should be of the format local-part@domain and adhere to the following constraints:
+    * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+    * This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+      The domain name must:
+        - End with a domain label at least 2 characters long
+        - Have each domain label start and end with alphanumeric characters
+        - Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+* `TAG` must only be either `PG`, `SG`, `SF`, `PF` or `C`.

 Example:
 * `edit P/James Soften p/8888888` will change the phone number of player James Soften to 88888888.